 The renovation and expansion of the museums’ landmark building on the Harvard University campus provides new spaces for research, teaching and learning–all of which are at the heart of their mission.
 Visitors will be able to learn about research connected to the objects on display; explore new ideas in the galleries; gain a glimpse of leading conservators at work; and in the unique Art Study Center, have hands-on experiences with a wide range of objects from the collections.

 Admission: $15 adults, $13 seniors (65+), $10 non-Harvard students (18+).
 Free for members; youth under 18; Cambridge residents (proof of residency required); and Harvard students, faculty, and staff (plus one guest).
 On Saturdays, from 10am–noon, Massachusetts residents receive free admission (proof of residency required).
 For further information about visiting, please click here.

 Exhibitions, Events, and News

-Our Special Exhibitions Gallery presents important new research on artists and artistic practice, and our University Galleries are programmed in consultation with Harvard faculty to support coursework.
+The Special Exhibitions Gallery presents important new research on artists and artistic practice, and the University Galleries are programmed in consultation with Harvard faculty to support coursework.

 Lectures, workshops, films, performances, special events, and other programs are held throughout the year at the museums.
 To see a full list of events, please click here.